Sarina, Queensland: History

 Sarina was originally known as Plane Creek, but took its present name from the Sarina Inlet which was in turn named after Sarina, the Greek mythological enchantress, by William Charles Borlase Wilson, a surveyor, some time before 1882.

 Plane Creek Provisional School opened on 5 August 1897.
 In 1907 it became Plane Creek State School.
 In 1912 it was renamed Sarina State School.
 On 31 January 1956 a secondary department was added to the school, which operated until January 1964, when Sarina State High School opened.

-Plane Creek Upper Provisional School opened on 1900 and closed on 1969.
+Plane Creek Upper Provisional School opened in 1900 and closed in 1969.
 On 1 January 1909 it became Plane Creek Upper State School.
 In 1928 it was renamed Plane Creek West State School.
 It closed in 1969.

 On Sunday 29 March 1908, the foundation block was laid for an Anglican church, adjacent to the court house.
 On Sunday 18 October 1908, the church was officially opened by Reverend T. Hely-Wilson.
 The church was dedicated to St Luke the Evangelist.

-Hillside State School opened in 1909 and closed on circa 1926.
+Hillside State School opened in 1909 and closed circa 1926.

 Middle Creek Provisional School opened in 1915.
 In 1916 it was renamed Laburnum Grove Provisional School.
 It closed circa 1941.

 St Anne's Catholic Primary School was officially opened on 23 May 1925 by the Sisters of Mercy.

 Mount Chelona State School opened on 4 September 1933 and closed circa 1941.

 Swayneville State School opened on 26 August 1935.

 Sarina State High School opened on 28 January 1964.
 In 2014, the school celebrated its 50th anniversary.